lanebo1/SoftArch_Project/documentation.md

 ### 6.1 Key Attributes

 Extensibility is a critical quality attribute where the system architecture supports easy addition of new features and integrations through modular design allowing independent development of mobile, web, and backend components.
 Plugin architecture supports payment providers and third-party services.
 API-first design enables future integrations such as delivery services and loyalty programs.
-Maintainability is ensured through clean code practices with comprehensive documentation, automated testing suites ensuring reliability during updates, version control and CI/CD pipelines for smooth deployments, and modular architecture reducing coupling between components.
+Maintainability is ensured through clean code practices with comprehensive documentation, automated testing suites ensuring reliability during updates, version control and CI/CD pipelines for continuous deployments, and modular architecture reducing coupling between components.
 Security and compliance include multi-factor authentication and secure session management, encrypted data transmission and storage, regular security audits and compliance monitoring, and role-based access control with principle of least privilege.
 Scalability provides horizontal scaling capability from 1 to 10+ restaurants, microservices architecture supporting independent scaling of components, database sharding and caching strategies for performance, and load balancing and auto-scaling capabilities.
 Reliability and performance maintain 99.9% uptime requirement for restaurant operations, response times under 2 seconds for critical operations, fault-tolerant design with automatic failover mechanisms, and performance monitoring and alerting systems.

 ### 6.2 DevOps